archway-network/archway/x/rewards/spec/README.md

 #### Minimum consensus fee

 The *minimum consensus fee* is a price for one gas unit.
-That value limits the minimum fee payed by a user in respect to the provided transaction gas limit:
+That value limits the minimum fee paid by a user in respect to the provided transaction gas limit:

 $$
 MinimumTxFee = MinConsensusFee * TxGasLimit